 The 1967 Eldorado was a significant departure in a number of ways.
 Somewhat smaller than a standard Cadillac, the new Eldo shared the E-body shell of the contemporary Buick Riviera and Oldsmobile Toronado and borrowed the Toronado’s unusual front-wheel-drive layout.
 One of the sharpest designs of styling chief Bill Mitchell’s reign at GM, the FWD Eldorado had crisp, knife-edged lines, but it was available only as a two-door hardtop coupe, the first time since 1953 that there had been no Eldorado convertible.

 That omission was corrected when the Eldorado’s second generation bowed for 1971.
 Developed by Wayne Kady’s Cadillac Advanced studio, the new convertible Eldorado had a base price of $7,751, only a dollar more than the original 1953 model, but a significant $368 more than the 1971 Eldorado hardtop.
-The ragtop Eldorado was now Cadillac’s only open model; the convertible Series 62 had been dropped after 1969 and the convertible De Ville after 1970, victims of fading demand.
+The ragtop Eldorado was now Cadillac’s only open model.
+The cheaper Series 62 convertible had been dropped after 1963; the Calais, which replaced the Series 62 as Cadillac’s entry-level series for 1965, was never offered in convertible form, while the convertible De Ville disappeared after 1970, a victim of fading demand.

 Convertible sales were evaporating across the industry.
 Postwar GT cars and the rise of the muscle car era had shifted buyer perceptions of speed and sport from roadsters to closed coupes.
 Drag racers knew a ragtop meant a heavier frame and a willowy body, neither of which was desirable for flat-out running.
 Drivers less concerned with racing for pink slips, meanwhile, were increasingly tempted by air conditioning and automated climate control.
 Worse, there was a new range of federal safety legislation on the horizon, including a new roof crush standard that would essentially outlaw open cars.
 (Chrysler successfully challenged the latter in federal court.)
 If Americans weren’t buying them anyway, automakers concluded, why bother?